palazzem/ha-econnect-alarm/README.md

     port: 21065
 ```

-2) Please replace <PIN CODE> with your alarm code.
+2) Please replace `<PIN CODE>` with your specific alarm code.
 3) Reboot Home Assistant.
 4) Scan the QR code available in your Home Assistant Notifications area (bottom-left badge) with your iPhone to add the alarm into the Apple Home app.

-Please note that Apple Home need you to confirm automations that involves security devices such as lockers and alarm systems.
+Please note that Apple Home requires you to confirm automations that involves security devices such as lockers and alarm systems.

 ## Contributing